baijijs/entity/README.md

   ]
 }

-// Only those fields specified will be exposed and formatted
+// See, only those fields specified will be exposed and formatted
 ```

 ## Usage